De Officiis: Legacy

 The legacy of De Officiis is profound.
 Although not a Christian work, in 390 St. Ambrose declared it legitimate for the Church to use (along with everything else Cicero, and the equally popular Roman philosopher Seneca, had written).
 It became a moral authority during the Middle Ages.
 Of the Church Fathers, St. Augustine, St. Jerome and even more so St. Thomas Aquinas, are known to have been familiar with it.
 Illustrating its importance, some 700 handwritten copies remain extant in libraries around the world dating back to before the invention of the printing press.
 Though this does not surpass the Latin grammarian Priscian's 900 extant handwritten copies, it places De Officiis far above many classical works.
 Following the invention of the printing press, De Officiis was the third book to be printed—third only to the Gutenberg Bible and Donatus's Ars Minor, which was the first printed book.
-(Note: "The first printed book was not Gutenberg's famed forty-two-line Bible but rather Donatus's Ars Mino, which Gutenberg, correctly sizing up the market, hoped to sell in class sets to schools.")
+(Note: "The first printed book was not Gutenberg's famed forty-two-line Bible but rather Donatus's Ars Minor, which Gutenberg, correctly sizing up the market, hoped to sell in class sets to schools.")

 Petrarch, the father of humanism and a leader in the revival of Classical learning, championed Cicero.
 Several of his works build upon the precepts of De Officiis.
 Prince Peter, Duke of Coimbra, member of the Order of the Garter, translated the treatise to Portuguese in 1437, signal of the wide spread of the work in medieval courts.
 The Catholic humanist Erasmus published his own edition in Paris in 1501.
 His enthusiasm for this moral treatise is expressed in many works.
 The German humanist Philip Melanchthon established De Officiis in Lutheran humanist schools.